 The use of a fresh lease at the end of a lease period as a means to impose a rent increase above the allowable guideline is unlawful.Learn More

 If a matter is brought in the wrong venue, the matter may be 'kicked out'; and getting kicked out of the wrong venue when past the date in which the matter...Learn More

-What Happens If a Landlord Fails to Maintain a Rental Complex?
+What Can a Tenant Do If a Landlord Is Slow Getting Repair Work Done?
 A Landlord Has the Duty to Perform Maintenance and Repairs In a Timely Manner.
-When the...Learn More
+When...Learn More

 It is somewhat common that a lease will contain a 'no pets' clause; however, any such provision within a lease agreement is void despite the agreement...Learn More

-Can a Landlord Take Pictures of a Rental Unit Occupied By a Tenant?
-A Landlord Must Obtain the Consent of a Tenant If the Landlord Wishes to Take Pictures...Learn More
+Does a Landlord Have a Right to Take Pictures of An Apartment Occupied By a Tenant?
+A Landlord Must Obtain the Consent of a Tenant If the Landlord Wishes to...Learn More

 Whether a rented premise is legally classified as residential or commercial can have a significant affect upon the parties to a lease arrangement.Learn More